MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-05-make-environment-available.md

 ![A screenshot of a computer Description automatically generated](../../../media/sample-mesh-101/458-environment-in-mesh-portal.png)

-Your saved custom Environment will be available to anyone who creates a new event in that Mesh world.
+Your saved custom Environment will be available to anyone who creates a new event in that World.

-> [!NOTE]
-> For viewing Worlds in the Mesh Portal, refer to the [M365 Migration Guide](../../../Setup/Content/m365-migration-guide.md).

 ## Summary